AlessioMoraschini/SabeStore/HELP.md

 8. #### Run the pipeline and it should build the software, the image, and deploy the latest replacing the existing one!

+9. #### Security and authentication/authorization
+   ...
+TODO explain how to use /login and bearer jwt token to access the endpoints
+10.